Autonomous Quantum Devices: When Are They Realizable without Additional Thermodynamic Costs?: Setting

 \end{prop}

-The proof is by contradiction and found in Sec. \ref{sec:prof of lemma Idealisec control}.
+See Sec. \ref{sec:prof of lemma Idealisec control} for a proof by contradiction.
 The requirement of non degenerate spectrum in 2) for $U_{\A\G}$ allows for exclusion of the trivial cases $U_{\A\G}\propto \id_{\A\G}$ for which 1) and 2) can simultaneously hold\footnote{It is likely that the no-go theorem holds for all non-trivial $U_{\A\G}$, i.e. all cases for which there exists $t\in[0,t_1]\cup[t_2,t_3]$ such that $\rho_\A^F(t)\neq \rho_\A^0(t)$.
 However, the point of the no-go theorem is simply to show that the problem is non-trivial for most cases of interest.}.
-Furthermore, the no-go theorem also covers the more relaxed setting in which the clock (or any catalyst included in $\A$) is allowed to become correlated with the system.
+Furthermore, the no-go proposition also covers the more relaxed setting in which the clock (or any catalyst included in $\A$) is allowed to become correlated with the system.
 The correlated scenario is also important and studied within the context of idealised control in \cite{Muller2017,PhysRevA.97.062114,PhysRevLett.122.210402}.\Mspace

+Physical intuition suggests that if the Hamiltonian $\hat H_{\A\cl\G}$ is infinite dimensional, the dynamics it induces can be arbitrarily well approximated by replacing it by a projection onto an arbitrarily large finite dimensional subspace.
+However, such a projection would imply that the terms $\hat H_\cl^{(l,m)}$ found in the Hamiltonian $\hat H_{\A\cl\G}$ are replaced with finite dimensional matrices and the series in line \ref{line 1 of prop 3} would converge.
+Therefore, according to the above proposition if 1) holds, the Hamiltonian $\hat H_{\A\cl\G}$ cannot be approximated as one would expect.

+On the other hand, 2) includes the desirable scenario of idealised control discussed at the beginning of Sec. \ref{Idealised control}.
+Therefore, the no-go proposition tells us that if idealised control is possible, it requires infinite dimensional Hamiltonians which cannot be approximated in the way one might expect.\Mspace